bablab/Physiology_GUIs/README.md

 This application is intended for manual editing of ECG data from .Acq files.
 The GUI allows for manual checking and editting of R-peaks which are initially detected using the Neurokit2 (Makowski et al., 2020).

+As of May 2024, you can also edit ECG data stored as a time-series in a .Csv file.
+The data must be stored as a single column with no header.
+The application will prompt you to manually enter the sampling rate of your data.

 The application generates 2 output files:

 1. the filtered ECG signal